valchkou/cassandra-driver-mapping/README.md

 You have 2 options to map your query on your Entity.
 - Option1: Build a query Statement and pass it to mappingSession.
 - Option2: Build and run the query with Datastax session and pass the Datastax ResultSet into mappingSession.
-The mappingSession will return you the result as List<Entity>.
+The mappingSession will return you the result as a List<Entity>.
-Highly recommended to use EntityTypeMetadata for retrieving table and column names when building Statements.
+EntityTypeMetadata useful for providing table and column names when building Statements.
 	```java
 			// Option 1
 				EntityTypeMetadata emeta = EntityTypeParser.getEntityMetadata(Entity.class);